Skip to main content

 About

-Vanguard Galaxy is a single player casual strategy game.
+Vanguard Galaxy is a single player casual management game with a science fiction theme.
 It was developed by Bat Roost Games and was released on October 30, 2025.
-It received positive reviews from players.
+It received very positive reviews from players.

 Skip User Reviews